SMJSProductions/Object-Collab/docs/getting-started/complex-object.md

 # A Complex Object

-If you want a complex object where you can add custom behavior you can create one by doing something comparable to the following example:
+If you want a complex object where you can add custom behavior, you can create one by doing something comparable to the following example:

 ```cpp
 #include <Geode/Geode.hpp>